wrapperband/FeathercoinWalletGuide/README.md

 ***What is mining and how is it controlled?***

-Mining is done by 3rd parties using feathercoin daemon, additional software and hard ware.
-The feathercoind includes the wallet transaction verification algorithms and functions, but without the Graphical user interface (GUI).
-For Feathercoin the current hardware used is widely available commercial graphics processors to do the mathematical cryptographic calculations and compatible mining software such as NSGminer to process the mining.
+Mining is done by 3rd parties using feathercoind (server daemon), additional software and hard ware.

+The feathercoind program includes the wallet transaction verification algorithms and functions, but without the Graphical user interface (GUI).

+Feathercoin has had it's Proof of work (POW) algorythm enhanced to make it more compatible with distributed mining on widely available commercial graphics cards.
+The GPUs do the mathematical cryptographic calculations and compatible mining software such as NSGminer use that to test if the have found a block and process the transactions.

-It is the feathercoind or daemon software that confirms that a block is valid and spreads that block of transactions round the Peer to Pear network to all the other clients.
-A block becomes valid when it is accepted by more than 50% of the network as correct and valid.
+It is the feathercoind (or daemon software) that confirms that a block is valid and spreads that block of transactions round the Peer to Pear network to all the other wallets and miners.
+A block becomes the next on the blockchain when it is accepted by more than 50% of the network as part of a correct and valid chain.

 ***What is the difference between version 0.8 series and 0.9 series wallets?***